rkirillovcyber/CloudScripts/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: 47.156.12.41

-Machines within the network can only be accessed from the joump box via SSH, and via firewall via load balancer by HTTP (port 80) only.
+Machines within the network can only be accessed from the jump box via SSH.
+Also they be accessed via firewall via load balancer by HTTP (port 80) only.
 The DVWA1, DVWA2, and DVWA3 VMs send traffic to the ELK server.

 A summary of the access policies in place can be found in the table below.